 I stopped about four miles later at the Morgan Stewart Shelter for my lunch break, which lightened the load considerably (a sub and 40 oz of sugar water is heavy).
 I took another break after another two hours to cool down and get some water, and then pushed to the shelter.

 The Telephone Pioneers shelter, my target for the day, is noted in the guidebook for having a stream that can run dry.
 In that case, water is available at a house 0.7 miles north on the trail.
 The water source before was almost two miles south, a very long way to carry water.
 I gambled there'd be water at the shelter, and didn't pick up extra at that stream.
 (Also, it was in a swampy area, so I didn't really want to get water there anyway.)

-Unfortunately, when I got to the shelter, I found that the water source was dry.
+Unfortunately, when I got to the shelter, I found that the water source was indeed dry.
 I pondered my options.
 A hiker named Bad Hat offered me some water, enough to cook my Mac & Cheese and have some left over for drinking, which I accepted since that was far preferable to hiking 0.7 down a steep rocky hill to water, and then carry the water back up.
 It wasn't enough water for my full dinner, but I made up the difference in candy bars.

-The last few shelters have had newspaper columns from a local hiker (the trail maintained I ran into, I think) talking about the history of each particular shelter.
+The last few shelters have had newspaper columns from a local hiker (the trail maintainer I ran into, I think) talking about the history of each particular shelter.
 This shelter's article indicates that, at least as early as 1999, the maintaining club for this area was considering installing a water pump to provide for more reliable water.
 I guess they're still thinking about it...